-It’s important to establish rules and routines at the beginning of the school year, practise them and ensure students understand what is expected.
-A key routine to your classroom management is how to get your students’ attention.
+It’s important to establish rules and routines at the beginning of the school year.
+This ensures students understand expectations.
+A key routine to your classroom management is a quiet signal to get your students’ attention.
 The aim is to get all students to stop what they are doing straight away, be quiet and focus on you, ready for learning or your next direction.

-So, what do the students do when they hear the rainstick and I have their attention?
+So, what do the students do when I use the quiet signal and they hear the rainstick?
 I have them put both hands on top of their head.
 I want to make sure that I have their full attention and nothing is in their hands, so this ensures that their hands and empty and they are focusing on myself.

-http://www.beaujolais-challenge.com/?nikolsa=site-de-rencontre-gratuit-49&9ce=07 Then I quietly call ‘hands down’ and students are sitting quietly, still, and ready to listen and learn!
-What strategy do you use to get your students’ attention?
+Then I quietly call ‘hands down’ and students are sitting quietly, still, and ready to listen and learn!
+What quiet signal do you use to get your students’ attention?